Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 #### Procedure:

 - Set **Font size** and **Display size** to the maximum.
-Navigate in the application and note the texts that are no longer readable because they have disappeared or overlap.
+Navigate in the application and note the texts that are no longer readable because they have disappeared or they overlap.
 - Enable **Magnification** option from accessibility settings.
-Go back to your application and tap the screen 3 times (if you kept this shortcut) to start the display with magnification.
+Go back to your application and tap the screen 3 times (if you have kept this shortcut) to start the display with magnification.
 Check that the screens are readable in this mode.
 Pinch with 2 fingers to adjust zoom and drag 2 fingers to move around the screen.
 All information on the screen should be readable in zoom mode.

 ### Orientation